repp/dogecoin_client/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Wait, couldn't I just use a client for bitcoin or litecoin?

+Perhaps, but this way you don't need to worry about any current or future api inconsistencies.
+Plus, why use a tool built for an inferior alt coin?